 The processing of personal data to the extent described under section 2.1. is necessary in order to use the website.

-2.1 Data processing to enable the use of the website
+2.1 Data processing to enable website use

 When you visit our website, information may be stored on your computer in the form of a cookie.
 Cookies are small text files that are sent from a web server to your browser and stored on your computer's hard drive.
 This makes it possible for you to be recognized when you return to the website.
 In this way we can ensure better functionality of the site or carry out web analysis (see section 2.3.).